This post may include affiliate links; for details, see our disclosure policy.

 - Cook the rice according to package instructions.

-- Dice the onion, 4 stalks of celery, and ½ green pepper.
-Mince 4 cloves garlic.
+- Dice the onion and celery.
+Dice the pepper.
+Mince the garlic.

-- Meanwhile, drain and rinse two cans of red beans.
-When the vegetables are ready, add the beans, diced tomatoes with their liquid, and 1 cup of vegetable broth.
-Stir in ½ teaspoon cayenne pepper, 1 teaspoon paprika, 1 teaspoon oregano, 1 teaspoon thyme, 2 bay leaves, 1 teaspoon kosher salt, and a few grinds of pepper.
+- Meanwhile, drain and rinse the red beans.
+When the vegetables are ready, add the beans, diced tomatoes with their liquid, and vegetable broth.
+Stir in the cayenne pepper, paprika, oregano, thyme, 2 bay leaves, kosher salt, and a few grinds of pepper.

 - Simmer over low heat for 20 minutes, until the sauce thickens.
-Meanwhile, roughly chop 1/4 cup parsley leaves.
+Meanwhile, roughly chop the parsley leaves.

 - When simmering is complete, remove the bay leaves and serve the beans over rice.
 Garnish with chopped parsley and hot sauce.